-Explore the oldest part of The Eternal City and discover the Portico D’Ottavia that neighbours the Teatro Marcello; Mattei Square; the Great Synagogue; as well as Tiber Island.
-The longest settled region in the city, there has been a population living in this part of Rome since the 1st century BC with a population of 15,000 Jews still in residence in the district.
+The Jewish Ghetto Rome tour is ideal for exploring the oldest part of the Eternal City.
+Discover the Portico D’Ottavia that neighbors the Teatro Marcello, Mattei Square, the Great Synagogue, as well as Tiber Islan!
+There has been a population of 15.000 Jews living in this part of Rome since the 1st century BC.

-The temple was dedicated by Emperor Augusto to her sister, while the Teatro Marcello – which has been beautifully preserved – was dedicated to Ottavai’s son.
+The temple was dedicated by Emperor Augusto to her sister, while the beautifully preserved Teatro Marcello was dedicated to Ottavai’s son.

 Pass by Tiber island – home to the Jewish Hospital as well as the Ancient Synagogue Tower – then continue through the narrow streets to arrive at Trastevere, which is where you will discover Santa Maria in Trastevere.
-This beautiful construction began around 1130 AD, and includes a variety of elegant mosaics and impressive columns.
+This beautiful construction began around 1130 AD and displays a variety of elegant mosaics and impressive columns.

 Even though the Jewish were first brought to Rome from Judea as slaves in 63 B.C., they lived in freedom.
 In fact, during the reign of Julius Caesar, they were able to travel and settle anywhere.

 Treated in different ways by Emperors and Popes – sometimes oppressed, sometimes persecuted – they became, during the Renaissance, bankers, traders, merchants, and artisans, as well as artists and writers.
 It was in 1555 that Pope Paul IV sequestered them in Trastevere’s “Ghetto,” with strict anti-Jewish laws.

 When Italy became a Nation in 1870 that King Victor Emanuel gave them their full citizenship.